kumahq/kuma-website/app/index.md

 # custom page data
 showTestimonial: true # change this to `true` if you want to display the testimonial
 showNews: true # change this to `true` if you want to display the news bar
-whyText: Explore Policies
+whyText: Explore Features
-whyUrl: /policies/
+whyUrl: /features/

 # testimonials
 testimonials: